The foundations of horsemanship

 Learn

-Students are given basic lessons on horse anatomy, wellness, and behaviour, building upon their EAL lessons and designed to enhance their riding lessons.
+Students learn the basics of horse anatomy, wellness, and behaviour, building upon their morning lessons and designed to enhance their understanding of horses during riding and grooming.

 Care

-Students participate in daily care for the horses, from grooming to mucking stalls.
+Students glimpse into daily care for horses, from grooming and bathing horses, to routine barn tasks such as cleaning stalls.

 Prepare

-Students learn how to prepare horses for riding.
+Students learn about tack (saddles and bridles) and how to prepare horses for riding.

 Program details

-Each session is approximately 90 minutes.
-The learning objective for the session builds upon the daily goal set in the morning group session.
+The learning objective for the Horsemanship sessions builds upon the daily goal set in the morning group session.

 Understanding your teacher.